pnlbwh/structuralQC/README.md

-The program first looks for Slicer and ansRegistration executables in system path.
+The program first looks for ansRegistration executables in system path.
 If they are not available, it exits immediately.

 ```
 Slicer found